rydmike/flex_color_scheme/README.md

 properties are null and its properties for the same values are null.
 The widget colors for such cases are then defined by `ThemeData.of(context).colorScheme`.

-This Flutter theming design goal was described in this [document](https://docs.google.com/document/d/1kzIOQN4QYfVsc5lMZgy_A-FWGXBAJBMySGqZqsJytcE).
+This Flutter theming design goal is described in this [document](https://docs.google.com/document/d/1kzIOQN4QYfVsc5lMZgy_A-FWGXBAJBMySGqZqsJytcE).
 It is mostly implemented by now, but there might still be some sub-themes in Flutter SDK remaining that do not fully adhere to this design.